 Minnetonka: Several game action scenes appear in the old barrel shaped arena #1 - the old wooden barrel shapred roof arena in Minnetonka ceiling was later demolished and rebuilt, and is still in operation today.

-Coon Rapids: In their first official game as Ducks, they play at Cook Memorial Arena at 11091 Mississippi Boulevard NW in Coon Rapids.
-This arena was demolished in 2011 and replaced with he current Coon Rapids Ice Arena.
+Coon Rapids: In their first official game as Ducks, they play at Cook Memorial Arena at 11091 Mississippi Boulevard in Coon Rapids.
+The arena was demolished in 2011 and replaced with he current Coon Rapids Ice Arena, located less than one mile away from Cook Memorial.

 Columbia Heights: Columbia Ice Arena appears in DIII - listed as the Eden Hall Academy Ice Arena in the movie.
 Both rink 1 and rink 2 appear in the film, with rink 2 featuring fake outside windows that were not apart of the actual ice arena.